Maleehak/VS-code-Keras-2.4.0-Extension/README.md

-# Keras 2.4.0 Code Snippets
+# Keras 2.4.0 Code Snippets for VS code

 #### [Download from marketplace](https://marketplace.visualstudio.com/items?itemName=MaleehaKhalid.pks) or install directly on vs code
 I found it tedious to rewrite the basic Keras code over and over again.
 Thats why I built this code snippets to save time.